Kingdom of Illyria: History

-The Kingdom of Illyria was officially established on 3 August 1816.
+The Kingdom of Illyria was officially established on August 3, 1816.
 It initially also included Croatian territory that was part of the Napoleonic Croatie civile.
-However, in the early 1820s the pre-Napoleonic Croatian kingdom was reestablished, which also included the territories which had formed part of the Kingdom of Illyria (the city of Rijeka/Fiume with eastern Istria and the province of Karlovac).
+However, in the early 1820s the pre-Napoleonic Croatian kingdom was reestablished, which also included the territories which had formed part of the Kingdom of Illyria (the city of Rijeka/Fiume and the province of Karlovac).

 In the Spring of Nations in 1848, Slovenes advanced a proposal to include Lower Styria in the Kingdom of Illyria, so most of the ethnically Slovene lands would be united in a single administrative entity and the idea of a United Slovenia would thus be achieved.
 Peter Kozler designed a map of such an enlarged Kingdom of Illyria, which would later become an important national symbol in Slovenian national consciousness.
 The proposal was, however, rejected by the Habsburg emperor.
 The Kingdom of Illyria was gradually mentioned less and less, and officially appeared for the last time in 1849 as a crown land in the March Constitution of Austria.